-While the AME is doctrinally Methodist, clergy, scholars, and lay persons have written important works which demonstrate the distinctive theology and praxis which have defined this Wesleyan body.
+While the AME is doctrinally Methodist, clergy, scholars, and lay persons have written important works that demonstrate the distinctive theology and praxis that have defined this Wesleyan body.
 Bishop Benjamin W. Arnett, in an address to the 1893 World’s Parliament of Religions, reminded the audience of the presence of blacks in the formation of Christianity.
 Bishop Benjamin T. Tanner wrote in 1895 in The Color of Solomon – What?
 That biblical scholars wrongly portrayed the son of David as a white man.
-In the post-civil rights era theologians James H. Cone, Cecil W. Cone, and Jacqueline Grant who came out of the AME tradition critiqued Euro-centric Christianity and African American churches for their shortcomings in fully impacting the plight of those oppressed by racism, sexism, and economic disadvantage.
+In the post-civil rights era, theologians James H. Cone, Cecil W. Cone, and Jacqueline Grant who came out of the AME tradition critiqued Euro-centric Christianity and African-American churches for their shortcomings in fully impacting the plight of those oppressed by racism, sexism, and economic disadvantage.